 You will be allocated your own Academic Tutor who you will meet with on a one-to-one basis each term.
 With an understanding of your progress through your ongoing assessment, your tutor will be in a good position to provide guidance and support with your studies.

 Individual Development Plans

 Your Academic Tutor will work with you to produce a plan to help you make the most of your studies.
 The Tutor will help you to identify your strengths and weaknesses as you progress through the degree programme, you will be shown how to tackle any study areas that you may need help with and will be supported in following the path most suited to your individual preferences and skills.

 Support across the Department

 You will have an overall Part I tutor, a range of the first year (PSYC101 and PSYC102) module tutors, plus seminar and practical class staff who are all available to support you academically, in addition to your Academic Tutor.
-Lancaster University is committed to a minimum amount of contact time that you will have with your tutors and also sets out guidance for contact outside of normal teaching - students are given details about the hours and how to make contact when they begin their studies with us.
+Lancaster University is committed to a minimum amount of contact time that you will have with your tutors and also sets out guidance for contact outside of normal teaching - you will be given details about the hours and how to make contact when you begin your studies with us.

 Student Learning Advisor

 You can get additional writing and study support from Robert Blake, the Student Learning Advisor for the Faculty of Science and Technology (which Psychology is part of).
 Robert offers one-to-one consultations for topics such as academic reading and writing, note-taking strategies and preparation for exams.
 If you think you have a disability that is affecting your work, such as dyslexia, additional study consultations are available.

 During your time at Lancaster, you will be challenged academically.
 Providing support to our students to help you to become the very best is a key part of our ethos.
 We want you to achieve your full potential through effective study practices and good scientific writing.